-2.6 An overview
+2.6.
+An overview

 We compared the illumination mode, desirable beam energy, state-of-the-art spatial resolution, the required fluence, and tolerance to thicker sample among the techniques listed above (Table 1).
-Features, current status, and perspectives of these techniques are also included in Table 1.
-The listed illumination mode refers to the one most often used for that particular technique: for most techniques: other illumination modes are possible as well (Wolf et al., 2014, Winkler et al., 2018, Yasin et al., 2018, Wolf & Elbaum, 2019, Allars et al., 2021).
-While conventional cryo-EM has achieved atomic resolution for ferritin with a fluence 40 e-/ Å2 at 300 keV (148 MGy) (Nakane et al., 2020, Yip et al., 2020), smaller macromolecules and heterogeneous sample are still difficult to image.
+Features, current status and perspectives of these techniques are also included in Table 1.
+The listed illumination mode refers to the one most often used for that particular technique.
+For most techniques, other illumination modes are possible as well (Wolf et al., 2014; Yasin et al., 2018; Wolf & Elbaum, 2019; Allars et al., 2021).
+While conventional cryo-EM has achieved atomic resolution for ferritin with a fluence $40 \, \mathrm{e^- \ \mathring{A}^{-2}}$ at 300 keV (148 MGy) (Nakane et al., 2020; Yip et al., 2020), smaller macromolecules and heterogeneous samples are still difficult to image.
 Some of the alternative techniques listed in Table 1 promise prospects to overcome these barriers.

-3. Conclusion and Outlook
+3. Conclusion and outlook

-In this work, inspired by the huge interests in SPA from structural biologists, we outlined some alternative TEM and STEM imaging techniques and measurement methods, and discuss their dose efficiency.
+In this work, inspired by the huge interests in SPA from structural biologists, we outlined some alternative TEM and STEM imaging techniques and measurement methods, and discussed their dose efficiency.
 The radiation damage inflicted by high-energy electrons to the biological specimen is the major factor that limits the image SNR and the resolution.
 The so-called low-dose technique used in current conventional cryo-EM SPA uses the adjacent area of the sample to focus.
 This minimizes the beam damage to the area of interest before data acquisition, and has achieved good results.
 However, all SPA routines accept and computationally account for the oscillating character of the CTF, which dampens and even destroys the transfer of information at certain frequencies.
 Altering the information transfer function could improve the dose-efficiency at which we study biological specimens.

 Phase plates make use of the electron-phase information that provides a more dose efficient approach for radiation-sensitive specimen.
 By using a phase plate in the back focal plane inside the TEM column, one can enhance the phase contrast of the image by altering the phase difference between the scattered and unscattered beam.
 Although a perfect Zernike-like phase distribution gives the optimal phase contrast, none of the current phase plates is able to give a delta function-like phase shift to the direct beam while unaffecting the scattered beam.
 A laser phase plate seems to be an ideal option as it offers a stable phase shift and it does not result in electron loss.
-With a 3.8 Å 20S ribosome reconstruction obtained with a 300 keV cryo-EM at a dose of 50 e-/Å2 (185 MGy) (Turnbaugh et al., 2020), we believe that the implementation of the laser phase plate for more cryo-EM SPA can be foreseen in the next few years.
+With a 3.8 Å 20S ribosome reconstruction